jeffsp/SPOC/README.md

 The aim of this file format is to be a subset of the LAS file format.

+This project is defined for Linux-based systems, including MAC OS and the Windows Linux subsystem.

 # Description of new format

 The proposed extension is SPOC, or Simple POint Cloud.